 The PushCorp Paper Changer and Sander can replace sanding discs automatically, thereby increasing the efficiency of robotic refinishing processes.
 It uses a knife edge to detach a worn disc, a mechanical sensor checks to verify the presence

 or absence of the pad, and the robot uses the Paper Changer to apply the new disc — all without human intervention.

 Avoid Processing Defects From Using Worn-Out Sanding Media

-When worn sanding discs are not detected early enough, it’s not just downtime your company suffers but also costs per part increases as process quality also takes a significant hit.
+When worn sanding discs are not detected early enough, it’s not just downtime your company suffers but also costs per part increase as process quality also takes a significant hit.
 As the machine works with an ineffective disc the finish is suffering.
 Such below-standard processes would then have to be repeated with a new sanding pad to get the best results.

 If a servo spindle and force compliance device are used the process will benefit from the constant rotational speed and force that these products provide.
 For sanding applications, this will allow the abrasive to wear down linearly and will last twice as long as a manual process.
-This is a result of the abrasive not glazing over from excessive force and instead it re-fractures to expose fresh abrasive.
+This is a result of the abrasive not glazing over from excessive force and instead, it re-fractures to expose fresh abrasive.
 Because the discs breaks down linearly, it becomes much easier to determine when the paper is worn.
-For example, the end user or integrator can monitor the process from the time a new disc is applied to the point in time when the finish becomes unacceptable.
+For example, the end-user or integrator can monitor the process from the time a new disc is applied to the point in time when the finish becomes unacceptable.
 Determining when to change the disc can be based on the amount of time in contact with the part or the number of parts processed before the finish is unsatisfactory.
 This information can be leveraged to maximize the life of each abrasive disc and ensure the Paper Changer is utilized at the correct point in the process.

 Achieve Consistent Results With Active Force Control